 Do not use ATACAND if you are pregnant or planning to become pregnant.

 It may affect your baby if you take it during pregnancy.

-Do not breast-feed if you are taking ATACAND.
+Do not use ATACAND if you are breastfeeding.

 It is not known if ATACAND passes into breast milk.

 There is no information about its use in children, so ATACAND is not recommended for children.

 Do not use ATACAND after the use by (expiry) date printed on the pack or if the packaging is torn or shows signs of tampering

 If it has expired or is damaged, return it to your pharmacist for disposal.

 If you are not sure whether you should take this medicine, talk to your doctor.

 Before you start to use it